 - 0.88 oz. mini candy eyeballs

-- Ensure that the cream cheese is softened and room temperature.
+- Set the cream cheese on the counter until it's softened and room temperature.

-- Using a food processor or blender (or your hands), crush Oreos into a fine powder.
+- Using a food processor or blender (or a rolling pin & freezer bag), crush Oreos into a fine powder.

-- In a large bowl, mix Oreo crumbles and cream cheese until combined.
-Place the bowl in the refrigerator for about 10 minutes.
+- Mix the cookie crumbles and cream cheese in a large bowl until combined.
+Place the bowl in the freezer for about 10 minutes.

-- Using a mini ice cream scoop, create truffles.
-Ensure you pack the Oreo mixture in the scoop and use your hands to smoothly roll them if needed.
+- Using a mini ice cream scoop, scoop out the truffle mixture.
+Pack the Oreo mixture in the scoop and use your hands to smoothly roll them into balls.

-- Place the truffles on a cookie sheet lined with parchment paper and place in the freezer for about 10 minutes.
+- Place the truffles on a cookie sheet lined with parchment paper and place in the freezer for another 10 minutes.

 - Melt the chocolate candy coating according to the package instructions – I've used the microwave as well as the stovetop directions.

-- Dip half of the truffles into the white chocolate mixture using a fork and set them back on the parchment paper.
+- Dip the truffle balls into the white chocolate mixture using a fork and set them back on the parchment paper.
 Freeze for 5-10 minutes until solid.

 The Coined Breakdown